k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/amazon-s3/_index.md

 `    name: medusa`

-Here’s the entry for the restore’s init container.
+Here's the entry for the restore's init container.
 K8ssandra looks for an environment variable to be set, which would indicate when to perform a restore operation.

 `    name: medusa-restore`